mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/security/external-idps/howto-dex-ldap-connector/index.md

 ### Step 1: add LDAP connector

-Each LDAP directory is set up in its own special way, therefore this step is non-trivial.
+Each LDAP directory is set up in a specific manner so these steps are non-trivial.
-The following example does not cover all the possible configurations.
+The following example does not cover all possible configurations.
-Please refer to the Dex LDAP connector reference documentation, available [here][dex-ldap-connector] for more details.
+Refer to the Dex LDAP connector reference documentation, available [here][dex-ldap-connector] for more details.

 In the following example, we are configuring the Konvoy cluster to connect to the [Online LDAP Test Server][ldap-test-server].